genomicsengland/gel-coverage/resources/test/test_plan.md

 ## Test plan

-The GEL_coverage application covers three scenarios and as such we have mainly three test cases:
+The GEL_coverage application covers three scenarios:
 1. Coverage analysis of all genes in a panel from PanelApp
 2. Coverage analysis of genes in a provided gene list
 3. Coverage analysis of all genes in the genome